List of British monarchy records: Shortest-lived

 The youngest Scottish monarch to die was Margaret, Maid of Norway, who died at the age of 7 years, five months, and 18 days in 1290.

 The youngest English monarch to die was Edward V, who was most likely murdered after he was deposed, when he was 12 years, 10 months.

 Heirs apparent

 Charles, Prince of Wales was the oldest heir apparent until his ascension when he was 73 years 298 days old.
 Charles was also the longest-serving heir apparent, for the whole 70 years 214 days of his mother's reign.
 The second-longest serving was Edward VII, from his birth until his ascension at the age of 59 years 74 days.
-Charles surpassed Edward to become the longest-serving heir on 20 April 2011.
+Charles surpassed Edward to become the longest-serving heir on 20 April 2011, the day before his mother's 85th birthday.

 Prince William, Duke of Cambridge, was the oldest heir apparent to an heir apparent until his father's ascension when he was 40 years 79 days old.

 Prince George of Cambridge was the oldest heir apparent to an heir apparent to an heir apparent until his grandfather's ascension when he was 9 years 48 days old.